vuestorefront/magento2/docs/guide/composables/use-wishlist.md

 # useWishlist

-`useWishlist` composable is responsible, for integrating with wishlist from Commercetools.
+`useWishlist` composable is responsible, for integrating with wishlist from Magento.
 It allows to:
 * fetch products from wishlist
 * add products to wishlist
 * remove products from wishlist
 * check if product is on wishlist

 ## API
 ```typescript
  interface UseWishlist<WISHLIST, WISHLIST_ITEM, PRODUCT> {
   wishlist: ComputedProperty<WISHLIST>;